 In 2006, Congress passed the Pension Protection Act (PPA), a comprehensive statute purportedly intended to strengthen the funded status of both defined benefit pension plans.
 Buried in its nearly 400 pages of text are special funding provisions applicable to defined benefit plans maintained by commercial airlines that gave those airlines longer periods of time in which to fully-fund their pension plans than other industry employers that maintained single employer defined benefit pension plans.
-Specifically, airline pension plan sponsors of frozen pension plans that were not eligible for the 17-year amortization election, i.e., that were not frozen, the airline plans' sponsors could elect to use a 10-year amortization period to fully-fund their plans, beginning with the first taxable year beginning in 2008.
+Specifically, airline pension plan sponsors of frozen pension plans could elect to fund the plan using a 17-year amortization schedule.
+In the case of plans that were not eligible for the 17-year amortization election, i.e., that were not frozen, the airline plans' sponsors could elect to use a 10-year amortization period to fully-fund their plans, beginning with the first taxable year beginning in 2008.